-Any usage of the Certificate inconsistent with these extensions is not authorised.
-Certificates are not authorised for use for any transactions above the designated reliance limits that have been indicated in the TrustFactory Warranty Policy.
+Any usage of the Certificate inconsistent with these extensions is not authorized and shall be deemed prohibited usage.
+Certificates are not authorized for use for any transactions above the designated reliance limits that have been indicated in the TrustFactory Warranty Policy.